pgorod/pgorod.github.io/_posts/2017-05-05-Concepts-Accounts-Contacts.md

 SuiteCRM is built to have only one Account attributed to a Contact.
 The user interface follows that assumption.
 However, there is a known gap in the system.
 You _can_ add a second account to a user, making him effectively belong in both.
 You can also extend this to a third account, and more...

 If you do this, the user interface will behave strangely.
-It will still only show one Account in a Contact's record.
-I'm not sure if it shows the first one inserted, the last one inserted, or just a random pick.
+It will still only show one Account in a Contact's record (I'm not sure if it shows the first one inserted, the last one inserted, or just a random pick).
 So you see a single Account linked, but if you delete it, instead of seeing an unlinked record, the second Account will magically appear in its place.

 There might be good reasons to use this system, imperfect as it is.
 If you need to, you can work around it's interface limitations in two ways: